koreader/koxtoolchain/README.md

 You can use `./gen-tc.sh -h` to get a list of supported platforms.

-After the build is finished, you should be able to find your cross toolchains under `~/x-tools` directory.
+After the build is finished, you should be able to find your cross ToolChains under the `~/x-tools` directory.

 ## Notes

-Due to a whole lot of legacy baggage, the names of the various Kindle TC may be slightly confusing (especially compared to KOReader's target names), so, let's disambiguate that:
+Due to a whole lot of legacy baggage, the names of the various Kindle TCs may be slightly confusing (especially compared to KOReader's target names), so, let's disambiguate that:

 |     TC    |       Supported Devices       |     Target    |
 |:---------:|:-----------------------------:|:-------------:|